 Group M16.
 Eating Disorders Services Subgroup 3.
-Eating disorder psychological treatment services provided by eligible psychologists Eating disorder psychological treatment service provided to an eligible patient in consulting rooms by an eligible psychologist if: (a) the service is recommended in the patient's eating disorder treatment and management plan; and (b) the person is not an admitted patient of a hospital; and (c) the service is provided to the person individually and in person; and (d) the service is at least 20 minutes but less than 50 minutes in duration.
-82360 (See para MN.16.1, MN.16.3 of explanatory notes to this Category) Fee: \$71.80 Benefit: 85% = \$61.05 Extended Medicare Safety Net Cap: \$215.40 82300 Eating disorder psychological treatment service provided to an eligible patient by an eligible psychologist if: (a) the service is recommended in the patient's eating disorder treatment and management plan; and (b) the person is not an admitted patient of a hospital; and (c) the attendance is by video conference; and (d) the patient is located within a telehealth eligible area; and 82361 (e) the patient is, at the time of the attendance, at least 15 kilometres by road from the psychologist; and
+Eating disorder psychological treatment services provided by eligible psychologists Eating disorder psychological treatment service provided to an eligible patient in consulting ro eligible psychologist if: (a) the service is recommended in the patient's eating disorder treatment and management plan; an (b) the person is not an admitted patient of a hospital; and (c) the service is provided to the person individually and in person; and (d) the service is at least 20 minutes but less than 50 minutes in duration.
+Fee 82360 (See para MN.16.1, MN.16.3 of explanatory notes to this Category) Fee: \$72.90 Benefit: 85% = \$62.00 Extended Medicare Safety Net Cap: \$218.70 Eating disorder psychological treatment service provided to an eligible patient by an eligible psychologist if: (a) the service is recommended in the patient's eating disorder treatment and management plan; and (b) the person is not an admitted patient of a hospital; and (c) the attendance is by video conference; and (d) the patient is located within a telehealth eligible area; and (e) the patient is, at the time of the attendance, at least 15 kilometres by road from the psychologist; and (f) the service is at least 20 minutes but less than 50 minutes in duration.
+Fee 82361 (See para MN.16.1, MN.16.3, MN.16.4 of explanatory notes to this Category) Fee: \$72.90 Benefit: 85% = \$62.00 Extended Medicare Safety Net Cap: \$218.70 Fee 82362 Eating disorder psychological treatment service provided to an eligible patient at a place other than consulting rooms by an eligible psychologist if: